Environmental And Social Shareholder Proposals Get Popular Worldwide

 Considering capital is fungible across borders, shareholders are on the hunt for greater returns at more acceptable risk.
 We have found that corporate governance practices, legislation, and shareholder rights represent some of the areas on which shareholders often focus as they evaluate global markets.

 “Shareholder engagement often happens behind the scenes.
 Many of the largest shareholders around the world have an engagement-first philosophy whereby discussions are ongoing throughout the year, not merely votes of dissent at the annual meeting.
 Clearly, when we look at the relatively few shareholder proposals that actually pass, tremendous progress has been made through shareholder engagement in terms of building safe capital markets, protecting the environment, and advocating for all stakeholders.
-This reminds us that a shareholder proposal doesn’t have to pass to have–Dayna Harris, Partner, Farient Advisors
+This reminds us that a shareholder proposal doesn’t have to pass to have impact and lay the groundwork for improved transparency and disclosures for the future.”–Dayna Harris, Partner, Farient Advisors

 The number of global E&S proxy proposals dropped off in 2018 after a steady increase over the previous three years, from a high of 338 in 2017 to 275 in 2018.
 The decrease was exclusively driven by a decline in proxy activity in the U.S. where E&S shareholder proposals slipped from 227 in 2017 to only 160 in 2018.
 However, in the other surveyed countries, the number of E&S shareholder proposals remained relatively constant over the past five proxy seasons.